How Cloud Computing Accounting Is Changing the Industry

 Lower Price

 The price of subscriptions on cloud servers is one of the alluring factors for accounting firms.
-Choosing cloud accounting allows you to free yourself of the cost spent on equipment and programs used in carrying out traditional accounting.
+A cloud-based accounting system allows you to free yourself of the cost spent on equipment and programs used in carrying out traditional accounting.

 Also, since all tasks are carried out online, it helps to cut down costs as you do not need to pay for an office to keep accounting equipment.